Skip to main content

 ...

-The source above executes the sql against database defined in dsn.
-ConnectionStringCredentials makes sure you get the correct values with correct types and understands the relevant native form of the credentials.
+The source above executes the sql against the database defined in dsn.
+ConnectionStringCredentials ensures you get the correct values with the correct types and understands the relevant native form of the credentials.

 Below are examples of how you can set credentials in secrets.toml and config.toml files.